cborchert/threadhouse/content/blog/2019/11/basic-git-part-1/index.md

 Git additionally provides us with ways of making it easy to share to a centralized repository where others can either pull down a copy of the project or contribute their own changes and push them up to the repository.

-Finally, git has built-in functionalities to help with problems you might encounter: building isolated workspaces/versions of your project (`branches`), managing the timeline by removing or undoing a specific modifications/savepoints, or to resolve any problems (`conficts`) that arise when two people try to edit the same part of the same file, to name a few.
+Finally, git has built-in functionalities to help with problems you might encounter: building isolated workspaces/versions of your project (`branches`), managing the timeline by removing or undoing a specific modifications/savepoints, or to resolve any problems (`conflicts`) that arise when two people try to edit the same part of the same file, to name a few.
 Git is a very rich organalizational tool, but it also has enough simple use-cases for a basic user to take advantage of it with just a little introduction.

 ## Should I use it on my project?
 I'm working all alone, and I'm not sharing it.